 Benzodiazepines work to reduce the activity of nerves in the brain and spinal cord by enhancing the effects of neurotransmitters in the brain.

-In short, it slows down the body’s central nervous system.
+In short, they slow down the body’s central nervous system.
 When combined with other medications, benzodiazepines can slow the brain’s functions creating surges of dopamine.

 Benzodiazepines affect the brain’s ability to function, which prompts dopamine-producing neurons to release more dopamine than needed.
-This tricks the brain into creating greater dopamine surges and further addiction or drug abuse.
+This tricks the brain into creating greater dopamine surges, and encourages further addiction or abuse.

 What You Can Expect from Benzodiazepine Withdrawal